+

 I just want a bouquet.
 We usually have a selection of freshly picked pre-made bouquets in the stand.
 If you need one or several pre-made for a special occasion and want a guarantee that there will be enough bouquets in the stand, call a day or so ahead, and we can fill your order.
 Prices will vary according to size.

 Do you provide florals for events?
 Yes.
 For events, weddings, and other custom floral offerings, we can sit down and discuss your needs.
-Check, cash or credit card payment is also accepted.

 Spend a few minutes or an hour or two.
-We opened the farm for folks to enjoy a bit of fresh country air, sunshine, and of course, flowers!
+We opened the farm for folks to enjoy a bit of fresh country air, sunshine, and of course, flowers.

 A view of zinnias and sunflowers in bloom